-When the GM decides an act is worthy of a Dark Powers check he simply has to make the roll.
+When the GM decides an act is worthy of SEVERITY a Dark Powers check he simply has to make the roll.

 GMs should avoid letting Powers check slow down the game.
-Do not calculate the crime, its severity and the number of Corruption points before even making the check.
-Avoid calculating all the possible modifiers before making the roll.
+Do not calculate the crime, its severity and the number of Corruption points before even violation and atrocity.
+These are making the check.
+Avoid calculating all the possible modifiers before making the